Window Grilles Provide Homes Unique, Historic Touches

 - Simulated Divided-Light Grilles (SDL)

 SDL grilles use the same approach as ILT grilles, with grilles adhered to the inside and outside of the glass.
 Unlike ILT grilles, SDL grilles typically do not provide a spacer between the grille and the glass.

 - Removable Roomside Wood Grilles

-Different than other divided-light grilles, removable grilles are attached to the interior side of windows with latches.
-This allows the grilles to be uninstalled and makes cleaning the glass easier, while still giving the look of divided windowpanes in the window.
+Unlike other divided-light grilles, removable grilles are attached to the interior side of windows with latches.
+This allows the grilles to be uninstalled and makes cleaning the glass more convenient, while still giving the look of divided windowpanes in the window.
 Like divided-light grilles that are attached to the window, though, removable grilles can be provided in unfinished wood, prefinished stained wood or painted and primed.

 - Between-The-Glass Grilles

-The benefit of these grilles is that homeowners get the impression of divided windowpanes while still having a smooth glass surface that’s convenient to clean.
+The benefit of these grilles is that homeowners get the impression of divided windowpanes while still having a smooth glass surface that’s easy to clean.

 With these grille varieties, creating a historic look doesn’t mean having to deal with outdated window technology.
-When seeking to replace your home windows, consider the wide selection of grilles that are available to make the perfect marriage of traditional and modern window design.
+When looking to replace your home windows, consider the wide selection of grilles that are available to make the perfect combination of traditional and modern window design.